zubinchopra/portaldocs/portal-sdk/generated/portalfx-create.md

     validations: ko.observableArray<MsPortalFx.ViewModels.Validation>([
         new MsPortalFx.ViewModels.RequiredValidation(ClientResources.selectLocation)
     ])
     // Optional -> This is no longer supported.
-Use the `disable` option (illustrated bellow).
+Use the `disable` option (illustrated below).
     // filter: {
     //     allowedLocations: {
     //         locationNames: [ "centralus" ],